GitMirroring/gnuboot/site/faq.md

 It is recommended that you use full disk encryption, on HDDs connected via USB.
 There are several adapters available online, that allow you to connect SATA HDDs via USB.
-Libreboot documents how to install several distributions with full disk encryption.
+GNU Boot documents how to install several distributions with full disk encryption.
 You can adapt these for use with USB drives: